A document is worth a structured record: Principled inductive bias design for document recognition: Experiments

 \subsection{Ablation studies: Choosing inappropriate biases}

-In this section, we conduct an ablation study to determine whether the transcription performance above is actually due to our method of bias adaptation by deliberately using a non-optimal bias for certain cases: The set inductive bias in case of an inherently sequential record structure and the sequential inductive bias in case of an inherently set record structure.
+In this section, we conduct an ablation study to determine whether the transcription performance above is actually due to our method of bias adaptation by deliberately using a non-optimal bias for certain cases: The set and graph inductive bias in case of an inherently sequential record structure and the sequential inductive bias in case of an inherently set or graph record structure.
 This last setup basically replicates what has implicitly been done in much of past document recognition works.

 \textit{Treating sheet music with a set bias:} The model architecture built for the set inductive bias (\cref{sec:seq-to-set}) is adapted to the sheet music scenario (\cref{sec:seq-to-seq}) with its inherently sequential record structure.
 As this architecture predicts music symbols in no particular order, we must add a horizontal position property to each record node, representing its position in the sequence, to recover the actual sequential record at inference time.
+This approach effectively encodes a sequence as a set, as suggested in \cite{vinyals2015order}.
 Using the set inductive bias leads to a more difficult task, as the model must learn the sequential nature on its own without structural guidance through an appropriately biased model architecture.
 For example, the prediction of the last record node requires checking all ``taken'' nodes against all symbols visualized in the document.
 The model transcribes \num{1937} sheets of music exactly and thus has a transcription accuracy of \SI{19.4}{\percent}, dropping \num{77.2} percentage points compared to the model with sequential bias.
-The model performs especially badly on longer sequences with a transcription accuracy of \SI{0}{\percent} for more than $15$ symbols.
-The set bias makes fewer assumptions about the underlying graph structure than the sequential bias.
-While this makes the training less data-efficient, more data will most likely enable the model (or a bigger model) to learn the inherent structure and solve such transcription tasks.
+The model performs especially badly on longer sequences with a transcription accuracy of \SI{0.0}{\percent} for more than $15$ symbols.
+Similarly, the model architecture employing the general graph inductive bias (\cref{sec:seq-to-graph}) yields \SI{0.0}{\percent} accuracy under the baseline experimental setup.
+The set and graph bias make fewer assumptions about the underlying graph structure than the sequential bias.
+While this makes the training less data-efficient, more data would enable the model (or a bigger model) to eventually learn the inherent structure and solve such transcription tasks.
+For example, extending the experimental training setup for the same graph model to \num{500} epochs (and increasing batch size to \num{512}) improves the transcription accuracy to \SI{10.4}{\percent}.